data-forge/data-forge-ts/README.md

 # Data-Forge

+!!
+This is the beta/dev version of Data-Forge.
+You probably want [the currently published version](https://www.npmjs.com/package/data-forge) instead.

 The JavaScript data transformation and analysis toolkit inspired by Pandas and LINQ.

 Implemented in TypeScript, used in JavaScript ES5+ or TypeScript.